mschoeffel/Spring-Hibernate/src/spring/Scripts/QuestionsSpring.md

 ## <a name="q-3-8"></a> 3.8 How can we find more information about Auto Configuration?
 ## <a name="q-3-9"></a> 3.9 What is an embedded server?
 Why is it important?
 ## <a name="q-3-10"></a> 3.10 What is the default embedded server with Spring Boot?
+The default embedded webserver is a Apache Tomcat server.

 ## <a name="q-3-11"></a> 3.11 What are the other embedded servers supported by Spring Boot?
+Other supportet webserver are:
+* Jetty
+* undertow

+Or you can use any other you want if you deploy via `war` file.

 ## <a name="q-3-12"></a> 3.12 What are Starter Projects?
 ## <a name="q-3-13"></a> 3.13 Can you give examples of important starter projects?
 ## <a name="q-3-14"></a> 3.14 What is Starter Parent?